jakehoffmann/TownOfSalemNight1Alert/readme.md

 The godfather is rarely killed because he sends the mafioso in his place unless the mafioso gets jailed or roleblocked.
 </p>
 <p>
 The next "class" of players are the serial killer, witch, and arsonist.
 Each of these appear in <sup>1</sup>&frasl;<sub>3</sub> of games.
-They also select amongst <em>all</em> other players to act upon.
+They also select amongst <em>all</em> other players to act upon so they are unlikely to visit the veteran.
 </p>
 <p>
 Now we have the framer, consort, janitor, blackmailer, forger, disguiser, and consigliere.
-These roles appear in the game <sup>2</sup>&frasl;<sub>7</sub> of the time and act only upon the 11 other <em>non-mafia players</em>.
+Any one of these roles appears in the game <sup>2</sup>&frasl;<sub>7</sub> of the time and only visit the 11 other <em>non-mafia players</em>.
+This makes them more likely to visit the veteran than neutrals and town members.
 </p>
 <p>
 The loneliest class is the transporter alone.
 The Transporter can show up as part of Town Support <sup>1</sup>&frasl;<sub>5</sub> or Town Random (roughly <sup>1</sup>&frasl;<sub>12</sub>).
-The escort would be in the same boat but we chose to exclude the escort from night 1 action as that is a reasonable line of play and it simplifies things.
+The escort would be in the same boat but we choose to exclude the escort from night 1 action as that is a reasonable line of play and it simplifies things.
 </p>
 <p>
 Now we have the investigator, sheriff, and lookout.
 They show up as part of Town Investigative (<sup>1</sup>&frasl;<sub>4</sub> each) or Town Random (roughly <sup>1</sup>&frasl;<sub>12</sub>).
 Since they show up a bit more often than the transporter, they die to the veteran a bit more often!
 </p>
 <p>
 The most likely town members to die to the veteran are the ones that show up the most!
 Of course, those are the doctor and bodyguard.
 They appear as Town Protective in half of games each and also sometimes as Town Support.
-These poor guys get shot by the veteran and they were just trying to help.
+These poor guys get shot by the veteran so often and they were just trying to help!
 </p>
 <p>
-Finally, we have the poor mafioso who does the godfather's bidding and is in <em>every single game</em>.
+Finally, we have the poor mafioso who does the godfather's bidding, is in <em>every single game</em>, and visits <em>only non-mafia</em>.
 Of course, he dies to the veteran the most.
 </p>